-The "Initial Cohort Pool" represents all of the Available Loans that met the Preliminary Eligibility Criteria, were acquired between March 1, 2021 and April 30, 2021, had an original loan-to-value ratio (i) greater than 60% and (ii) less than or equal to 80% and are not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases) or the loan servicer.
+The "Initial Cohort Pool" represents a randomly selected subset of the Available Loans that met the Preliminary Eligibility Criteria, were acquired between July 1, 2021 and August 31, 2021, had an original loan-to-value ratio (i) greater than 60% and (ii) less than or equal to 80% and are not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases) or the loan servicer and was sized based on the intended size of the Reference Pool.
 The first table below summarizes the loan count, original unpaid principal balance and key attributes of the mortgage loans included in the Initial Cohort Pool.